-- b) Capital Assets Capital assets are presented at cost less accumulated amortization.
-Amortization of capital assets is provided on office furniture and equipment using a diminishing balance basis at the annual rate of 20%. - c) Deferred Tenant Inducements Leasehold inducements, including rent-free periods, are amortized on a straight-line basis over the term of the lease and recorded as a reduction of rent expense.
+b) Capital Assets

+Capital assets are presented at cost less accumulated amortization.
+Amortization of capital assets is provided on office furniture and equipment using a diminishing balance basis at the annual rate of 20%.
+Leasehold improvements are amortized over the term of the lease.